insertokername/custom-authlib/docs/community/funding.rst

 Funding
 =======

-If you use Authlib and its related projects commercially we strongly encourage you to invest in its **sustainable** development by sponsorship.
+If you use insertokname-authlib and its related projects commercially we strongly encourage you to invest in its **sustainable** development by sponsorship.

 We accept funding with paid license and sponsorship.
 With the funding, it